CORE MMA - Gym Rules

 Training Etiquette & Guide

-We aim to provide the ideal learning enviroment for all our members - balancing the creative, social, modern aspects of MMA with the traditional discipline and culture of traditional martial arts.
-Please read through the following guidelines.
+We aim to provide the ideal learning environment for all our members - balancing the creative, social, modern aspects of MMA with the culture and discipline of traditional martial arts.
+Please read carefully through the following guidelines and either contact us directly or via your class coach if you have any queries.

 1. Respect the gym facilities